-Custom Drills: One System, Your Rules
+iOS Custom Drills: One System, Your Rules

 Shooting training is not universal.
 Different schools, disciplines, instructors, and competitive formats rely on different targets, distances, scoring models, and performance standards.
 That diversity reflects how shooting is actually practiced.

 LaserHIT Custom Drills were created to support that reality.
-Not by replacing existing methods, but by providing a single, reliable measurement system capable of adapting to them.
-Custom Drills allow shooters and instructors to apply their own standards while maintaining consistent, defensible measurement across sessions.
+Not by replacing existing methods, but by providing one reliable measurement system that adapts to them.

 The goal is not to standardize how you train.
 The goal is to ensure that whatever standard you choose can be measured accurately, repeatably, and without interpretation.